-Under GEBA, the key employee and employer execute a contract under which the employer restricts the key employee from exercising many of the ownership rights under the policy, such as accessing policy cash values, taking a loan against the policy and other ownership rights.
-As a result, the key employee cannot access the life insurance cash values until he or she fulfills certain contractual obligations, like working for the employer for a specified number of years.
+Under the GEM, the key employee and employer execute a contract under which the employer restricts the key employees from exercising many of the ownership rights under the policy, such as accessing policy cash values, taking a loan against the policy and other ownership rights.
+As a result, the key employee cannot access the life insurance cash values until the key employee fulfills certain contractual obligations, like working for the employer for a specified number of years or repayment of a portion of the tax match.

-Once the key employee fulfills the contractual obligation(s) of the GEBA, the employer releases the life insurance contract access in full to the key employee.
-Under the GEBA arrangement, the employer gains no ownership rights or access rights under the contract and the key employee retains the freedom to change the beneficiary at will.
+Once the key employee fulfills the contractual obligation of the GEM, the employer releases the life insurance contract access in full to the key employee.
+Under the GEM arrangement, the employer gains no ownership or access rights and the key employee retains the freedom to change the beneficiary at will.